JacobElbaz/e-Shop/README.md

 2) Open it in the IDE (preferable: Visual Studio Code)
 3) Install NodeJs: [link here](https://nodejs.org/en/download/)
 4) Open command line in the project
+5) In the root Run: `npm install`
-5) Create a file '.env' in the client folder and past this code into:
+6) Create a file '.env' in the client folder and past this code into:
 ```
 REACT_APP_API_URL = http://localhost:5000/
 ```